 Ethics, Standards, and Corrections Policy for TFClark Fitness Magazine

 TFClark Fitness Magazine’s ethical policy follows the laws of all local, state, federal municipalities, and industry regulators.
-The author must be honest in presenting their results and conclusions of their Articles.
+The author must be honest in presenting the results and conclusions of their articles.
 Research misconduct is harmful to knowledge.
 It could mislead and harm the public.

 All those who have made a significant contribution should be given a chance to be cited as authors.
 Other individuals who have contributed to the work should be acknowledged.
 Articles should include a full list of the current institutional affiliations of all authors.